Mortgage Protection Insurance

 If you find yourself unable to work, it is important to be mindful that your entitlement to some income-related benefits could be jeopardised if you receive a payout from your Mortgage Protection Insurance policy.

-When looking for policies, you should also enquire whether the policy pays you directly, or payments are made to your lender.
+When looking for policies, you should also inquire whether the policy pays you directly, or payments are made to your lender.

 You should also check that you don’t have any other kind of cover already in place which might protect you in the event you are unable to work, e.g. income protection cover, which guarantees a regular income if you are unable to work under certain circumstances such as illness or a disability, however Income protection won’t pay out in the event that you become unemployed, so if you already have this type of policy, you might also want to consider taking out an unemployment-only mortgage payment protection plan too so that you are fully protected.